 Installing and connecting the system

-Installing a control panel and connecting a bus
+Installing the control panel and connecting the lines

 To insert cables into the hub, prepare holes in the enclosure in advance.